pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ docker login pryvsa-docker-release.bintray.io

-You will be prompted for a username and password.
-Please enter the credentials you were provided.
+Once this completes, set the required permissions on data and log directories by running the following script:

+    $ sudo ./ensure-permissions-${ROLE}

-Once this completes, you're ready to launch the pryv component.
+You're now ready to launch the pryv component.
 To launch the installation, you should type:

     $ sudo ./run-${ROLE}